OutSystems/docs-product/src/develop/data/hipaa/encrypt-data-hipaa.md

     <div class="info" markdown="1">

-    The **GetIndexKey** action retrieves a new key identifier if the index type doesn't exist.
-Otherwise it retrieves the existing key identifier for the index type.
+    The **GetIndexKey** action retrieves a new KeyId if the IndexType doesn't exist.
+Otherwise it retrieves the existing key KeyId for the IndexType.

     </div>